 2.3 University Dining is charged with monitoring and complying with local and state requirements for food service permits and appropriate alcohol controls for catering and special events in accordance with NC State regulations and state laws.

 3.1 The intent of this PRR is to identify University Dining as the responsible department for food and beverages sold or provided at NC State or events hosted on the University’s core campus.
 Royalties, commissions, or fees generated from the provision of food, food and beverage contracts, or managed services provided by University Dining will remain with University Dining operations.

 3.2 University Dining is the only department authorized to contract with third parties for food and beverage sales on campus.
 University Dining is responsible for all aspects of these sales, including vending, concessions services, food cart vendors, food truck vendors, and special event food and beverage sales opportunities.
 University Dining will maintain and administer any licensing, permitting, or contract administration for such services.

-3.3 Non-University or government entities located in buildings on NC State property may provide food and beverage sales only with the express written consent from the Vice Chancellor of Finance and Business.
+3.3 Non-University or government entities located in buildings on NC State property may provide food and beverage sales only with the express written consent from the Vice Chancellor of Finance and Administration.
 Such food service facilities must meet all University, local, state, and federal requirements for operation.

 3.4 University Dining administers the campus soft drink pouring rights contract.
 In support of that contract, all beverages sold at NC State will be those of the university pouring rights contracted partner, per the terms of the beverage contract(s).